cualquiercosa327/vvctre/README.md

 # GUI Features

-- Middle click pause menu
 - Disk shader cache loading progress bar
-- FPS indicator
+- FPS counter
   - You can move it while the left mouse button is held.
-  - You can change its color while the right mouse button is held.
+  - You can open the pause menu by right clicking it.
 - Keyboard applet
 - Mii selector applet